zavoloklom/dnd-flavored-markdown/content/en.md

 # Arrival in Town

-The characters reach San-Soprigal’s pier early in the morning.
+The characters reach San Soprigal’s pier early in the morning.

 > You arrive in the morning.
 The town clings to a rocky coast, and even from afar your gaze catches on a tall watchtower
 > rising above the rooftops.
 On its summit you can make out the silhouette of a sentry scanning the horizon.